quintans/eventsourcing/README.md

 ### Polling

-The solution for this challenge is to store events with a incremental key.
+A solution for this challenge is to store events with a incremental key.
 With this we can then poll for events after the last polled event.
 Most databases have the capability of generating more or less incremental keys, that can be used for events IDs.

 > What is important is that for a given aggregate the events IDs are ordered, so strict ordering between aggregates is not important.